alimaksumdev/webstatic/README.md

 # Webstatic

-a new development of alimaksum web
+a new development of alimaksum web (initial project)